Huawei P10 Lite Review: Overview & Price

-We did find that the colour temperature was a lot cooler than we were used to; colours have a slight blue tinge to the, but the colour temperature can be manually adjusted in the settings tab.
+We did find that the colour temperature was a lot cooler than we were used to; colours have a slight blue tinge to them, but the colour temperature can be manually adjusted in the settings tab.

 The contrast is strong too, plenty of depth in the darker colours allowing images and video footage to look great.

-Overall we were impressed with the display, its not as good as an OLED or anything but it was more than capable of giving us an all round good media experience, we watched YouTube videos on this phone for a couple hours and it was great.
+Overall we were impressed with the display, it’s not as good as an OLED or anything but it was more than capable of giving us an all-round good media experience, we watched YouTube videos on this phone for a couple hours and it was great.